deargle/deargle.github.io/_posts/2018-01-22-myinsuranceinfo.com-scam.md

 Thankfully I put it off until Monday, when I was fresher.
 Googled the name of the website and came across [this reddit post](https://www.reddit.com/r/Insurance/comments/6vkatb/myinsuranceinfocom/), tipping me off to check out the loan number.
 The loan number was incorrect.
 The VIN is correct, though.
 (Redacted, although hey, you could likely find it too.)
 Phone number didn't match up with our credit union.
 Phone number is also posted to some site called [GoSafco](http://www.gosafco.com/customers/automobile-insurance/), supposedly for some automotive insurance company called Safco. web.archive.org says the site has been online since 2012.
 They helpfully offer this advice on their website:

-> If you have received a notice regarding your insurance policy cancellation, a letter stating we need proof of insurance, or a non-renewal letter, please provide us with a copy of your insurance policy.
+<blockquote class='blockquote' markdown='1'>If you have received a notice regarding your insurance policy cancellation, a letter stating we need proof of insurance, or a non-renewal letter, please provide us with a copy of your insurance policy.
 You can FAX it to: 1-866-319-1597 or call 1-800-998-0763.
-You may also email the information to MyInsurance@GoSAFCO.com
+You may also email the information to MyInsurance@GoSAFCO.com</blockquote>

 No thanks.